Problem Description

 Space and Time Complexity

-Time Complexity: O(n) - where n is the number of functions, as we initiate all promises simultaneously.
-Space Complexity: O(n) - for storing the results of the promises in an array.
+Time Complexity: O(n) where n is the number of asynchronous functions (each function is launched concurrently).
+Space Complexity: O(n) for storing the resolved values as well as auxiliary variables.

 Solution